Nesmuk Botschafter Robin Pietsch

 Why did you become a chef?

-I was somewhat influenced by my family and during my training as a confectioner I already realized that this profession suits me and that it is exactly what I want.
+I was somewhat influenced by my family, and during my confectionery apprenticeship, I already realized that this profession suited me and that it was exactly what I wanted.

-The variety, the interaction with guests and the teamwork in my restaurants.
+The variety, interacting with guests, and teamwork in my restaurants.

-Acting sustainably should not only be a principle in upscale gastronomy, but a credo of all.
-We order the majority of our ingredients in the immediate vicinity of our restaurants.
-Inventory is mainly made by a local carpentry with regional products.
+Acting sustainably should not only be a principle in upscale gastronomy, but a credo for everyone.
+We order most of our ingredients in the immediate vicinity of our restaurants.
+Inventory is predominantly made by a local carpentry with regional products.
 Basically, sustainability not only helps nature but also saves money.

 What does respect for food mean to you?

-We maintain respectful treatment of all the products we use.
-We are in direct contact with many of our suppliers in order to use as effectively as possible, all food products.
+We treat all products we use with respect.
+We are in direct contact with many of our suppliers to utilize all food as effectively as possible.

 Which Nesmuk knife is your favorite and why?

-Janus chef's knife 180.
+Janus Chef's Knife 180.
 Simple!
 Straightforward!
-Visually a grenade!
+Visually a stunner!

-Why are good tools so important in your profession?
+Why is good craftsmanship so important in your profession?

-I am the pen, (Nesmuk) knives are the sword.
+I am the quill, (Nesmuk) knives are the sword.

 What inspires you?

-Just everything around me.
-Every situation can inspire me in some way, you just have to recognize and appreciate the situation.
+Simply everything around me.
+Every situation can inspire me in some way; you just have to recognize and appreciate the situation.

-What makes Nesmuk knives different from others you've worked with before?
+What distinguishes Nesmuk knives from others you've worked with before?

-They are simply awesome knives.
-They are very good in the hand, balanced in weight and look outstanding.
-There is nothing more to say.
+They're just awesome knives.
+They fit very well in the hand, are well-balanced, and look outstanding.
+There's nothing more to say.

 Restaurants: